-We subcontract the manufacture and repair of the hardware components of our Service Gateway platforms and our NetEnforcer traffic management systems to Flex (Israel) Ltd., which manufactures these components in accordance with our design.
+We subcontract the manufacture and repair of the hardware components of our Service Gateway Tera platform to Flex (Israel) Ltd., which manufactures these components in accordance with our design.
 This strategy enables us to reduce our fixed costs, focus on our core research and development competencies and provide flexibility in meeting market demand.
 Flex (Israel) is contractually obligated to provide us with manufacturing services based on agreed specifications, including manufacturing, assembling, testing, packaging and procuring the raw materials for our devices.
 We are not required to provide any minimum orders.
 Our agreement with Flex (Israel) is automatically renewed annually for additional one-year terms.
 Flex (Israel) may terminate our agreement with them at any time during the term upon prior notice.
 We retain the right to procure independently any of the components used in our products.
-Flex (Israel) has a U.S. affiliate to which it can, with the prior consent of the Israel Innovation Authority, transfer manufacturing of our products if necessary, in which event we may be required to pay increased royalties to the Israel Innovation Authority.
-We expect that it would take approximately six months to transition manufacturing of our products to an alternate manufacturer.
+Flex (Israel) has affiliates outside of Israel, to which it can, with the prior consent of the Israel Innovation Authority, transfer manufacturing of our products if necessary, in which event we may be required to pay increased royalties to the Israel Innovation Authority.